-Located on the northeastern Mediterranean coast is Spain’s second largest city.
-Walk through the center of the city and visit the many museums, art galleries and monuments, and enjoy the never-ending selection of fine restaurants, bars and activities.
+Located on the northeastern Mediterranean coast is Spain’s second largest city - Barcelona.
+Walk through the center of the city and visit the many museums, art galleries and monuments, and enjoy the never-ending selection of fine restaurants, bars, and activities.
 The beaches, the city was built upon, provide sun and relaxation during the long periods of agreeably warm weather.
 Barcelona is home to one of Europe’s best football clubs, FC Barcelona.

-Florence, romantic, enchanting and utterly irresistible is the capital city of the Italian region of Tuscany.
+Florence is the romantic, enchanting, and utterly irresistible capital city of the Italian region of Tuscany.
 Florence was the center of medieval European trade and finance and one of the wealthiest cities of that era.
 The Cradle of the Renaissance, Florence is home to many masterpieces of Renaissance art and architecture.

-Madrid, the capital and largest city in Spain, is Voyager Study Abroad’s home-away-from-home.
+Madrid, the capital and largest city in Spain and our home-away-from-home.
 Located on the Manzanares River in the center of the country, Madrid is the seat of government and the residence of the Spanish monarch.
 Madrid’s influence in politics, economics, education, entertainment, environment, media, fashion, science, culture, and the arts contribute to its status as one of the world's major global cities.
 Madrid boasts some of the liveliest nightlife in the world.

-Paris, also known as the City of Lights, is the cosmopolitan capital of France.
-Located in the north of the country on the river Seine, Paris is one the most beautiful and romantic of all cities, brimming with historic associations and remaining vastly influential in the realms of culture, art, fashion, food and design.
+Paris, the City of Lights, is the cosmopolitan capital of France.
+Located in the north of the country on the river Seine, Paris is one the most beautiful and romantic cities in the world.
+Paris is jam-packed with history and is among the most influential cities in terms of culture, art, fashion, food, and design.
 Paris is the most popular tourist destination in the world.